digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/persistence.rst

 will be placed into the database queue.
 By default, the database queue has a size of 1000 queries.
 Reaching the queueing limit will lead to a ``DB_STORAGE_DEGRADATION`` warning.
-The impact of this warning is that the queuing will overflow into the asynchronous execution context and slowly degrade the processing, which will result in less database queries being created.
+The impact of this warning is that the queuing will overflow into the asynchronous execution context and slowly degrade the processing, which will result in fewer database queries being created.
 However, for high performance setups, such spikes might occur more regularly.
 Therefore, to avoid the degradation warning appearing too frequent, the queue size can be configured using: